Milton! thou should’st be living at this hour:

 Milton, with the possible exception of Spenser, is the first eccentric English poet, the first to make a myth out of his personal experience, and to invent a language of his own remote from the spoken word.

 Milton was born in 1608, and although he left Oxford without completing his degree, he remained a thinker and a propagandist/pamphleteer and a scholar till the end of his days.
 The isolated poet, focused on self and emotion, would come in with the Romantics.
-Milton was a public and a political man, a propagandist for the Commonwealth (a dangerous position to take, especially once the Restoration came about)l he addressed all kinds of “unpoetic” social and civil issues in pamphlets, books, poems, articles.
+Milton was a public and a political man, a propagandist for the Commonwealth (a dangerous position to take, especially once the Restoration came about).
+He addressed all kinds of “unpoetic” social and civil issues in pamphlets, books, poems, articles.
 He was famous in his own day.
 His reputation since then has risen and fallen with the tides, and we are now in a huge Milton upsurge.
-He turned 400 a couple of years ago, and there were celebrations across New York City: art exhibits, library exhibits, and also a costume-party in Brooklyn where you had to dress up as either Milton himself, or a character from Paradise Lost.
+He turned 400 a couple of years ago, and there were celebrations across New York City: art exhibits, library exhibits, and also a costume-party in Brooklyn where you had to dress up as either Milton, or a character from Paradise Lost.

-I had to read Paradise Lost in high school and thought it was the most boring thing I had ever read in my life.
-I had to prop my eyeballs open to get through it.
-I then re-read it about 10 years ago, nd it felt like the top of my head exploded trying to comprehend not only the thoughts/philosophy in the great work, but also the depths and transcendence of the language itself.
-I feel like people should be FORCED to re-read what they were FORCED to read in high school.
+I had to read Paradise Lost in high school and thought it was the most boring thing I had ever been subjected to in my life.
+I had to prop my eyeballs open.
+I re-read it about 10 years ago, and was totally swept away by it, not only by the thoughts/philosophy in the great work, but also the depths and transcendence of the language itself.
+I feel like people should be forced to RE-read what they were forced to READ in high school.